Nutty, sweet, salty, chewy and crisp: these are EVERYTHING you want a cookie to be.

 160g dark 70% chocolate chopped roughly

-Top the dough with a sprinkling of sesame seeds and a pinch of seas salt before you place them in a hot oven.
+- Top the dough with a sprinkling of sesame seeds and a pinch of sea salt before you place them in a hot oven.

-Best eaten about 2 minutes out the oven whilst still warm and chocolate liquid.
+- Best eaten about 2 minutes out the oven whilst still warm and chocolaty.
 However, these are delicious for a good few days after if stored in an airtight container.